5 Quick Tips to Improve Your Medical Image Segmentation Process

 1. Make sure the input data is of the highest possible quality

-Choose the appropriate modality (usually CT or MRI) to obtain what you need to know from a scan.
+Choose the appropriate modality — usually CT or MRI — to obtain what you need to know from a scan.
 Stick to a consistent protocol to avoid variation.
-It is worth your while to invest some time in developing a high-quality imaging protocol together with the Radiology department and using sources from scientific literature.
-If you are working with multiple centers, make sure that the same protocol can be applied everywhere, for example fine tuning the protocol so that it works on machines from different manufacturers.
-Without the necessary slice thickness, slice increment or the right reconstruction algorithms, it will never be possible to reach a sufficient level of segmentation quality for surgeons’, patients’, or your own needs.
+It is worth your while to invest some time into developing a high-quality imaging protocol together with the Radiology department and using sources from scientific literature.
+If you are working with multiple centers, make sure that the same protocol can be applied everywhere by, for example, fine tuning the protocol so that it works on machines from different manufacturers.
+Without the necessary slice thickness, slice increment, or the right reconstruction algorithms, it will never be possible to reach a sufficient level of segmentation quality for surgeons’, patients’, or your own needs.
 Questions on how to find the perfect scanning protocol or image acquisition method?
 Don’t hesitate to get in touch with your Materialise representative!

 2. Organize your workflow